When Langevin Monte Carlo Meets Randomization: New Sampling Algorithms with Non-asymptotic Error Bounds beyond Log-Concavity and Gradient Lipschitzness: Introduction

 where $ \zeta_{n} := ( \zeta_{n}^1, \zeta_{n}^2, \cdots, \zeta_{n}^d )^T, $ $ n \in \N $, are i.i.d standard $d$-dimensional Gaussian variables.
-Such an algorithm, usually termed as unadjusted Langevin algorithm (ULA) or the Langevin Monte Carlo (LMC), has been thoroughly investigated in the literature over recent years, with a particular focus on the non-asymptotic error analysis.
-Next we would like to present some related works on this topic.
+Such an algorithm, usually termed as unadjusted Langevin algorithm (ULA) or the Langevin Monte Carlo (LMC), has been extensively investigated over recent years, with a particular focus on the non-asymptotic error analysis.
+Next we start from presenting some related works on this topic.